You know, the more I see of this French president, this Sarkozy guy, the more I like him, ladies and gentlemen.

 And off he went.

-But the question about his wife left hanging.
+With the question about his wife left hanging.

 Yeah, of course.

-We just they just walked out of there.
+They just walked out of there.

 All right, global warming news.

-Been a while since we've played any of the three songs in our global warming rotation, so let's go to number one.
+Been a while since we've played any of the three songs in our global warming rotation.

-That's our global warming update theme, one of three.
+That's our global warming update theme.

-2007 will rank as a historically inactive year in the northern hemisphere as a whole for tropical cyclones.
+Unless a dramatic and perhaps historical flurry of activity occurs in the next nine weeks, 2007 will rank as a historically inactive year in the northern hemisphere as a whole for tropical cyclones.

 Historically inactive.